William Cope, 1st Baron Cope: Rugby career

 Cope first came to note as a rugby player when he played for Cambridge University while a student.
 In 1891 he played in The Varsity Match against Oxford, gaining a sporting Blue.
 From 1891 through to 1895 Cope turned out for his home club of Cardiff, and after leaving university he also represented first class English team Blackheath.
 During the 1891–1892 season Cope became a member of invitational team the Barbarians in only their second year.

 Four years later, Cope was selected to represent Wales as part of the 1896 Home Nations Championship in a match against Scotland.
 Cope was brought in to a much changed team after a disastrous opening match of the tournament against England; the selectors reacting to a 25–0 scoreline by selecting five new caps in the pack.
-Cope was one of the new members, who under the leadership of Arthur 'Monkey' Gould, managed to beat Scotland 6–0.
+Cope was one of the new members, who under the leadership of Arthur "Monkey" Gould, managed to beat Scotland 6–0.
 Despite the victory, this was Cope's only international game, being replaced by a returning Arthur Boucher in the next match of the Championship.

 Family

-William Cope married Helen Shuldham (died 21 January 1961), daughter of Alexander Shuldham of Flowerfield, County Londonderry, Ireland, on 5 September 1900.
+Cope married Helen Shuldham (died 21 January 1961), daughter of Alexander Shuldham of Flowerfield, County Londonderry, Ireland, on 5 September 1900.
 They had two children.
 He died in July 1946, aged 75, when the baronetcy and barony became extinct: their son and heir to the titles William Shuldham Cope had died in Australia in the preceding years.
 Quarry Hill House in Cardiff was a family property.

 William Shuldham Cope was born in 1902.
 He was educated at Eton College, and joined the Welsh Guards.
 In 1928 he was a sheep farmer in New Zealand.
 Later he was in Calgary, working for the Quaker Finance Corporation.
 The daughter, Helen Margaret Letitia, married in 1940 Stephen John Valentine Simpson of Spitchwick.